Nature of Business and Significant Accounting Policies |

 Property and Equipment

 Property and equipment are recorded at cost.
-Depreciation of computer equipment, furniture, other equipment is provided principally by the straight-line method over periods of three to 15 years.
+Depreciation of computer equipment, furniture, other equipment is provided principally by the straight-line method over periods of to 15 years.
 Depreciation of buildings and land improvements is provided by the straight-line method over periods of approximately 15 to 20 years.
 Amortization of leasehold improvements is provided by the straight-line method over the lesser of their useful life or the remaining term of the lease.

 Leases